 Next, you’ll need to reprogram your lock, as all other custom settings have been erased—because of the factory reset.
 First off, you want to change the default Programming Code for security reasons.
 See how to change the default Programming Code below.

-How to Change the Default Programming Code
+Changing the Default Programming Code

 - On the keypad, enter your Schlage lock default Programming Code and wait for the Schlage button to illuminate three orange lights and the lock beep three times.
 Next, press the Schlage button.